tomy2105/KnowledgeNotes/cpp/cpp11.md

 The capture of `this` is special.
 It can only be captured by value, not by reference.
 The lambda will have the same access as the member that created it, in terms of protected/private members.

 If a closure object containing references to local variables is invoked after the innermost block scope of its creation, the behavior is undefined.

+The special case is a reference parameter that is captured by reference, it is using the object referred-to by the original reference, not the captured reference itself.

 ```cpp
 std::vector<int> some_list{ 1, 2, 3, 4, 5 };